 Schirrmacher earned three doctorates in ecumenical theology (Kampen, Netherlands), in cultural anthropology (Los Angeles), and in the political science and sociology of religions (Bonn, Germany) and received several honorary doctorates and honours from the USA and India.
 He has given guest lectures in more than 100 countries.
 He has authored and edited 102 books, which have been translated into 18 languages.
 His newest books include ‘Coffee Break with the Pope’ (2016), ‘Corruption’ (2016), ‘Human Rights’ (2014), ‘Human trafficking’ (2013), ‘Fundamentalism: When Religion turns violent’ (2013), and ‘Racism’ (2008).

-Schirrmacher regularly testifies in Parliament, in High Courts, and at the United Nations and OSCE, e.g. in the German parliament (Deutscher Bundestag), the House of Lords, the EU Pparliament, the US Houses of Representatives or the Supreme Court of Brazil.
+Schirrmacher regularly testifies in Parliament, in High Courts and at the United Nations and OSCE, e.g. in the German parlament (Deutscher Bundestag), the House of Lords, the EU Pparliament, the US Houses of Representatives or the Supreme Court of Brazil.
 He is known for his role in the first ever joint statement by the Vatican, the World Council of Churches and World Evangelical Alliance on mission and human rights, published mid 2011.
 The German major newspaper ‘Die Welt’ calls him one of the three leading experts on religious freedom globally and “Pope Francis’ most loved Protestant”.